Updated September 5, 2022

 Statement: White Paper Shows Google’s Ongoing Use and Abuse of News Content, Why We Need the Journalism Competition & Preservation Act (September 6, 2022)

 Press Release: Alliance Releases New White Paper Outlining Google’s Dominant Market Behavior, Harming of Journalism (June 18, 2020)

 For more information:

-Please contact Alliance Senior Vice President and General Counsel Danielle Coffey if you have any questions.
+Please contact Alliance Executive Vice President and General Counsel Danielle Coffey if you have any questions.